Sky broadband offers competitive pricing, an excellent customer service record, and a home phone line included on all plans.

 For a fuller picture of call charges across all major providers, see our guide to cheapest home phone and landline calls.

-Overall, Sky is the stronger choice for home phone users - cheaper line rental, cheaper call plans, and a more flexible range of calling options.
+Overall, Sky is the stronger choice for home phone users - cheaper line rental, a flexible range of calling options, and lower out-of-allowance charges.

 TV